 We were already sleep-deprived new parents with just the one baby.
 The idea of doubling our responsibilities, and diaper budget, was overwhelming.
 But as the pregnancy progressed, we grew more and more excited.
 We had always wanted two children and this one was a boy!
 It was sooner than planned, but now our family would be complete.

 Over the course of my pregnancy, I tried to prepare myself for life with two babies, but I have found it to be an unpredictable journey.
 There have been some nearly sleepless nights and simultaneous meltdowns between the children (and sometimes me), but my son is the best surprise I’ve ever gotten.
-Here are five reasons why:
+Here are a few reasons:

 She was only 14 months old when he was born and there was no real conflict when I brought this new tiny human into her life.
 She was curious about him, of course.
 But now, nearly two years later, he is an essential part of her existence.